Satoru Kobayashi (Go player)

 Satoru Kobayashi (小林覚, Kobayashi Satoru) is a professional Go player.

 Biography

 Satoru Kobayashi is a professional Go player, who plays for the Japanese Nihon Ki-in.
 His rank is 9 dan, and he is known for his pincer style.
 He has one brother and sister, who are also professionals - Chizu Kobayashi and Kenji Kobayashi.
+He is unrelated to Koichi Kobayashi.

 Suspension

 In the beginning of 2001, Kobayashi was suspended by the Nihon Ki-in.
 He had accidentally injured his Chunlan Cup opponent Ryu Shikun while they were drinking at a bar, by gesturing with his hand while it held a brandy glass, breaking the glass, gashing Ryu Shikun's cheek and his own hand.
 Kobayashi offered to retire from Go, but the Nihon Ki-in set that offer aside.
 The Chinese and Koreans both pleaded for clemency toward him; the suspension was shortened from a year to 8 months, and Kobayashi was allowed to play in September.